Skip to content

 use works with any function whose last parameter is a callback.
 It’s complementary to ? (which only works on Result/Option).

-• No let or var - all bindings are const
+• No const or var - all bindings use let and are always immutable

 • No class - use functions and records